emard/esp32ecp5/README.md

 allocate RAM.
 Sometimes there won't be enough free RAM for everything on ESP32-WROOM.
 Best is to obrain ESP32-WROVER which has 2MB additional PSRAM.
-ESP32-WROOM workaround is to avoid using gzip or ftp.
+ESP32-WROOM workaround is to avoid using gzip'd files or don't import uftpd.

 # JTAG info